geopm/geopm/tutorial/admin/README.md

 ```
 make && make install
 ```
-B.  Install the `libgeopmpolicy` package in the compute nodes using the RPM.
+B.  Install the `libgeopm` package in the compute nodes using the RPM.
 The library must be in a directory that is in the root user's library search path when the plugin runs (such as `/usr/lib64`), and this version of the library should be built against a toolchain available in the system default